LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 12:13 PM

 I guess the answer to yesterday's question was no, I ended up falling asleep.
 Got to finish the second day of Haskell and got to learn how partially applied functions and currying works in Haskell.

+## August 16, 2018

+### 10:38 AM

+Got to finally finish up Haskell and the book.
+Now that I've explored seven languages I've never touched before, it feels like I've been soul searching... as a dev... if that makes sense.
+Now I want to try even more languages and my next stop, is Swift!
+Well, I want to do it mostly thanks to the book Classic Computer Science Problems in Swift.
+Here I go!